ConduitIO/conduit-kafka-connect-wrapper/README.md

 * The plugin needs to have write permissions to the directory /var/log/kafka-connector-plugin/
 * Currently, only Unix-like OSes are supported.

+### Development
+The complete server-side code for this plugin is **not** committed to the repo.
+Rather, it's generated from a proto file, when the project is compiled.

+IDEs may not automatically add the generated sources to the class.
+If that's the case, you need to:
+1. Run `mvn clean compile` (so that the needed code is generated)
+2. Change the project settings in your IDE to include the generated source.
+In IntelliJ, for example, you do that by going to File > Project structure > Project Settings > Modules.
+Then, right-click on `target/generated-source` and select "Sources".

 #### How to build
 Run `scripts/package.sh` to build an executable.
 For development purposes, a utility script, `scripts/copy.sh`, is provided to also quickly copy the executable to Conduit's plugin directory (it assumes that the repository is at `../conduit`).